active-group/reacl-c/README.md

 An introduction to the main concepts can be found [here](doc/intro.md).

-The API documentation for the latest release are available [here](https://cljdoc.xyz/d/de.active-group/reacl-c/CURRENT).
+The API documentation for the latest release is available [here](https://cljdoc.xyz/d/de.active-group/reacl-c/CURRENT).

 ## Related libraries